redhat-performance/zathras/docs/command_line_reference.md

 ### --host_config \<config options>
 Specification of the system and configuration.
 Possible values are "cloud" and "local".

 If the --system_type option is local, then this is simply the system name to run on, and it will pull the config value from the file <hostname>.conf in the local_configs directory.
-For more information on local_configs, please see (TODO: add link).
+For more information on local_configs, please see the [local_configs README](../local_configs/README).

 If the --system_type option is cloud, then the following fields may be specified in the config file:
 - instance type: The cloud instance (ie i3en.xlarge).
 Inclusion of \[region=\<value>&zone=\<value>] is optional.